nikfrank/snoop-hooks/README.md

           )}
 ```

-here we're using the empty tag syntax for `React.Fragment` ie `<> ... </>`, which is a fake element which just wraps a bunch of tags so that there's technically one root element returned from an expression (here we need it because of the conditional ternary operator is an expression, which means it can only evaluate to one root element)
+here we're using the empty tag syntax for `React.Fragment` ie `<> ... </>`, which is an abstract element nonce which just wraps a bunch of tags so that there's technically one root element returned from an expression (here we need it because of the conditional ternary operator is an expression, which means it can only evaluate to one root element)

-we'll need to style the clickout div to capture the clicks when they aren't on the dropdown list items
+we'll need to style the clickout `<div />` to capture the clicks when they aren't on the dropdown list items

 <sub>./src/App.scss</sub>
 ```scss